INP: Industrial and Applied Psychology Courses

 3 sh (may not be repeated for credit)

-Understanding human processes in formal organizations, utilizing individual and group exercises which simulate behavioral dynamics in organizations.
+This course focuses on human processes in formal organizations, utilizing individual and group exercises which simulate behavioral dynamics in organizations.
 Content areas include conflict resolution, communication, leadership, planning and control and other organizational processes.
-May not be taken for credit by students having credit in either MAN 3240.
-MAN 3025 or equivalent is suggested prior to taking this course, but not required.
+May not be taken for credit by students having credit in MAN 3240.

 INP 3905 Directed Study